NewDevBr/Body-Mass-Index-Calculator/README.md

 ### 1. Abstract <a name="Abstract"/>

-This project aims: **(I)** Construct a mobile application, using Flutter and Dart, to calculates and show the body mass index calcs results and classification according to the complementary material hosted by Federal University of Pelotas [Click here to see that pdf material](https://dms.ufpel.edu.br/static/bib/apoio/imc.pdf). **(II)** Develop graphical users interface (GUI) following user experience techniques, as splah screen, micro texts and complementary colors as gradient background and text. **(III)** Implement some method to validate form data inputed by users on keyboard, allowing just typed double datatype.
+This project aims: **(I)** Construct a mobile application, using Flutter and Dart, to calculate and show body mass index calcs results and classification according to the complementary material hosted by Federal University of Pelotas [Click here to see that pdf material](https://dms.ufpel.edu.br/static/bib/apoio/imc.pdf). **(II)** Develop graphical users interface (GUI) following user experience techniques, as splash screen, micro texts and complementary colors as gradient background and text. **(III)** Implement some method to validate form data inputed by users on keyboard, allowing just typed double data type.

 **Key-Words**: Body-Mass-Index; BMI-classification; Form validation; Gradient;